What does it mean to be “in Christ”? How do I know if I am? The Apostle John tells us this:

 This is, indeed, what it is to be “born again”.
 The old has passed away – has been sublimated, if not totally killed off, and the new is life in Christ.
 You aren’t the same person you were, nor do you want to be.
 What you want are God and the things of God.

 Now it’s perhaps important to stop here for a moment and explain that these are real feelings in the transformed believer.
-For you it is reality.
+For him it is reality.
 These are not things for you to profess about yourself, hoping for them to someday become true.
 They are already real in you.
 And they are exclusively the working of the Holy Spirit.
 There are those who go through life in a kind of limbo state of partial repentance, maintaining their grip on some aspects of their worldly lives, who feel the need, when in the company of other believers, to pretend — to feign the transformation of a life in God.
 These people need your help.
 You can help them by aiding them gently and lovingly in confronting their ongoing rejection of Christ in the unrepented aspects of their lives.

 When Christ admonished us in Matthew 10:37-38: